SeregaSergo/ft_printf/README.md

 #Use
 -make

-Then you can use static library libftprintf.a witch contains function ft_printf.
+Then you can use static library libftprintf.a wich contains function ft_printf.